 Disruptive Behavior Disorder Not Otherwise Specified (DBD NOS) applies when a child’s disruptive behavior doesn’t fully meet the criteria for ODD or CD, but is still persistent and causing dysfunction.
 Since there could be a number of challenges that cause a child to have behavior problems in school or at home, DBD NOS is a diagnosis that allows for further evaluation and exploration of symptoms by a therapist or other mental health professional.

 Here at Valley Behavioral Health, we are proud to be one of Utah’s leading disruptive behavior treatment providers, both in the schools and at home.
 At Valley, we believe that the most effective forms of treatment are personalized to each child and their family.
-Valley uses a strong network of treatment facilities throughout Salt Lake and Tooele counties, along with support within the Salt Lake, Granite, Canyons, and Murray school districts to deliver proven treatment.
+Valley uses a strong network of treatment facilities throughout Salt Lake county, along with support within the Salt Lake, Granite, Canyons, and Murray school districts to deliver proven treatment.
 Brose the treatment programs and facilities below for more information, or contact a Valley Behavioral Health professional today to get started!

 With behavioral health centers across the Intermountain West, our goal is to be as accessible as possible for our clients.
 Our specialized therapists ensure that each counseling appointment is a neutral and comfortable environment.
 All counseling appointments are confidential.
 Call us today for more information or fill out the form below to schedule your confidential counseling appointment.